 Assessment fee is £60.00

-I provide a confidential and reliable therapy service within a safe and welcoming environment utilizing a local NHS facility.
-I have availability throughout the working week seeing potential clients between 9 - 5 pm.
+In Barnard Castle, I provide a private, confidential and reliable therapy service within a quiet, safe and welcoming environment utilizing a local NHS facility.
+I have availability throughout the working week seeing potential face to face clients between 9 - 6.30 pm.
+In addition, my on-line or telephone therapy availability extends to 7pm.
 If you would like to discuss a potential assessment then please telephone or e-mail me.